 |

-Adjective: exciting ik'sIting- Creating or arousing excitement
+Adjective: exciting ik'sI-ting or ek'sI-ting- Creating or arousing excitement

 "an exciting account of her trip" - Stimulating interest and discussion

-- stimulate, shake, shake up, stir - Raise to a higher energy level
+"The book excited her imagination"; - stimulate - Raise to a higher energy level

-"excite the atoms" - energize, energise [Brit] - Produce a magnetic field in
+"excite the atoms"; - energize, energise [Brit] - Produce a magnetic field in

 "excite the neurons"

-See also: atingle, breathless, breathtaking, elating, electric, electrifying, excitation, excitatory, excitement, excitingly, exhilarating, fervor [US], fervour [Brit, Cdn], galvanic, galvanising [Brit], galvanizing, glamorous, glamourous, heady, inflammation, interesting, intoxicating, provocative, sexy, spine-tingling, stimulating, thrilling, tickling, tingling, titillating Type of: affect, alter, arouse, bear on, bear upon, change, disturb, elicit, enkindle, evoke, fire, impact, kindle, modify, provoke, raise, sensitise [Brit], sensitize, touch, touch on, trouble, upset Antonym: unexciting Encyclopedia: Excite |
+See also: atingle, breathless, elating, electric, electrifying, excitation, excitement, exhilarating, fervor [US], fervour [Brit, Cdn], galvanic, galvanising [Brit], galvanizing, glam [informal], glamorous, glamourous [Brit, non-standard], heady, inflammation, interesting, intoxicating, provocative, sexy [informal], spine-tingling, stimulating, thrilling, tickling, tingling, titillating Type of: affect, alter, arouse, bear on, bear upon, change, disturb, elicit, enkindle [literary], evoke, impact, kindle, modify, provoke, raise, sensitise [Brit], sensitize, trouble, upset Antonym: dampen, unexciting Encyclopedia: Exciting Excite |